 Thankfully, this condition is reversible.
 But, it requires some work on your part.
 The results will be worth it.
 Think about it.
 You might even become a “Freethinker.”
-The first step is acknowledging that an inflexible worldview has an adverse effect use reason and common sense.
-The more fanatical and embedded in a codified belief system the less likely you will be to accepting anything that isn’t a part of the quality check of your perception.
+The first step is acknowledging that an inflexible worldview has an adverse effect on use reason and common sense.
+The more extreme your beliefs, the less likely you will be to accepting anything that isn’t a part of the quality check of your perception.

 So, here’s the antidote to the effects of religion.
-Study and use of our critical thinking toolkit including logical reasoning, logical axioms, and tools for spotting logical fallacy are the antidotes.
+Begin studying critical thinking.
+Here are some links to our basic critical thinking toolkit.
+This series includes, logical reasoning, logical axioms, and spotting logical fallacy.
 These can reduce or eliminate the negative effects of religious extremism.
 These tools will direct you to conduct your own research using sources from outside the religious paradigm you hold.

 Extremist religious belief and your basic cognitive abilities are at odds with one another.
 But, are moderates who hold on to their beliefs only encouraging others who may be more susceptible to the darker aspects of the system?